acrazing/mobx-sync/README.md

 const store = new Store();

 // create a mobx-sync instance, it will:
-// 1. load your state from localStorage & ssr renderred state
+// 1. load your state from localStorage & ssr rendered state
 // 2. persist your store to localStorage automatically
 // NOTE: you do not need to call `trunk.updateStore` to persist
 // your store, it is persisted automatically! const trunk = new AsyncTrunk(store, { storage: localStorage });

-// init the state and auto persist watcher(use mobx's autorun)
+// init the state and auto persist watcher(use MobX's autorun)
 // NOTE: it will load the persisted state first(and must), and
 // then load the state from ssr, if you pass it as the first
 // argument of `init`, just like trunk.init(__INITIAL_STATE__) trunk.init().then(() => {
   // you can do any staff now, just like:

-  // 1. render app with inited state:
+  // 1. render app with initial state:
   ReactDOM.render(<App store={store} />);

   // 2. update store, the update of the store will be persisted